ISP2018/isp-qa-narisasingngam/questions.md

  - @Ignore

-**4**
+**4.**
-According to PAD Tip 25 *"Write code to be clear, not clever."* , What are two ways to creating a software design.
+According to PAD Tip 25 *"Write code to be clear, not clever."* , what are two ways to creating a software design?

 **Answer**